jjhartmann/friendly-octo-computing-machine-home-os/Hub/Tools/Current Cost Envi Sensor Driver/Readme.txt

 poll power readings in Watts from the sensor.
 The readings are displayed on the console (logger), and any modules subscribed to the driver's port ("envi") will be notified.

+Trouble-shooting.
+On some Windows 8 machines we have seen problems with the driver install.
+In the device manager the driver has a yellow mark and says something like: This device cannot start.
+(Code 10){Not Enough Quota}.
+We found this help on the prolific site: http://www.vexforum.com/showthread.php?p=338559.
+The fix is
+use an older driver.
+This file in this directory decribes how to get the older driver: 276-2186-603-WIN8-Driver-Install.pdf